lneves12/frontend-challenge/systems-ui/README.md

 ### Performance

-We could improve the perfomance for big lists here using a strategy with pagination or virtualization.
+We could improve the perfomance of big lists using a strategy with pagination or virtualization.
 We could also use PureComponents in some strategic places in order to don't rerender everything.
-Atm the use of PureComponent here would be worst because the interface is so simple that whenever something change it has to rerender everything (the listing).
+Atm the use of PureComponent would be even worst due to the simplicity of the interface that whenever something change it has to always rerender everything (the listing).
 In the future it should be placed strategically.

 ### Redux